monimoyd/EndGameAssignment/README.md

 [100*2500 + 100, 100*2500 + 102, 100*2500 + 104, …100*2500 + 356]

-iv.
-Exploration factor epsilon: For episode explorations, I used a epsilon value which is initialized to 0.9 and after each episode epsilon value is reduced by 0.05 until it reaches 0.2.
+#### iv.
+Exploration factor epsilon:
+For episode explorations, I used a epsilon value which is initialized to 0.9 and after each episode epsilon value is reduced by 0.05 until it reaches 0.2.
 A random number is generated between 0 and 1 if it is less than epsilon value then next action is taken from random policy else action is taken from the DNN based policy network

+#### v.
+Gaussian noise:
-v.
-Gaussian noise  with mean value of 0 and standard deviation (sigma) of 0.1 has been added to explore states.
+Gaussian noise with mean value of 0 and standard deviation (sigma) of 0.1 has been added to actions to explore states.

-vi.
-Saving Models separately after each episode tagged with episode number: After each episode the model that is used during the episode is saved separately for both actor and Critic.
+#### vi.
+Saving Models separately after each episode tagged with episode number:
+After each episode the model that is used during the episode is saved separately for both actor and Critic.
 As I have run 200 episodes, so there are 200 instances of both Actor and Critic models are saved.
 Based on analytics results of metrics collected during the training episode and evaluations done after training 2 episodes, helps to decides which model is doing the best and that is used for deployment.

-v.
+#### v.
 Evaluation:

 There are two modes of evaluation:
 i.
 Eval : This is used after two training cycles to evaluate the Policy network by using only Policy learnt so far.
 Each evaluation consists of  500 timesteps and each is run 10 times